 In response to the concerns that have been raised, the European authorities are starting to take notice.
 Recently, the European Parliament endorsed the report delivered by Jakob von Weizsäcker, recommending that blockchain should be regulated proportionately and pragmatically.
 In France, there has been the Sapin 2 law on the use of blockchain for unlisted securities and for mini-bonds in the crowdfunding sector.

 For CNRS and Harvard researcher Primavera de Filippi, “the benefits of a decentralised technology can only be fully exploited if we succeed in bringing it under a decentralised form of governance.”
-In this context, we may legitimately ask questions about the suitability of R3’s centralised governance for a decentralised technology.
+In this context, we may legitimately ask questions about the suitability of R3’s centralised governance for decentralised technology.

 While R3’s proposals seem attractive in terms of governance, regulation and responsibility, we may ask whether such an approach will see the full potential of blockchain being exploited.
-Particularly as one of the main benefits of blockchain lies in the total disintermediation of transaction flows, whereas R3’s blockchain is aims to develop into a new type of intermediary (a trusted third party) replacing stock markets, banks and brokers.
+Particularly as one of the main benefits of blockchain lies in the total disintermediation of transaction flows, whereas R3’s blockchain is aiming to develop into a new type of intermediary (a trusted third party) replacing stock markets, banks and brokers.

-The structure of decentralised organisations also made it difficult to take decisions, particularly key choices that ensure they remain sustainable.
+The structure of decentralised organisations also made it difficult to make decisions, particularly key choices that ensure they remain sustainable.
 In May 2015, bitcoin suffered its first major security breach.
 This was mainly because the bitcoin community had failed to take decisions to develop its protocols.
-How can we have confidence in a style of governance that is unable to take decisions required to ensure its own sustainability?
+How can we have confidence in a style of governance that is unable to make decisions required to ensure its own sustainability?

 Further, decentralised collaborative applications could develop in an even more independent manner, eliminating not just the intermediaries but the administrators too.
 These independent decentralised organisations would be managed by blockchain-based software.
 We need to be very wary of an organisation managed solely by machines.